Learning Recurrent Neural Net Models of Nonlinear Systems: The proposed learning procedure and its performance

 \begin{theorem} Suppose Assumptions~\ref{as:equicontinuous}--\ref{as:bibo} are satisfied, and $N \ge k(6 n^6 + 10 n^3 \log_2 k)$.
 Then with probability at least $1-\delta$,

 where $c > 0$ is an absolute constant and

 \end{theorem} The first three terms in \eqref{eq:ERMrisk} can be made arbitrarily small by choosing $k$ sufficiently large.
-The exponential dependence on $M$ and $T$ is an unavoidable artifact of the Gr\"{o}nwall lemma, and can be removed under appropriate stability assumptions \citep{HansonRaginskyRNN}.
-The remaining two terms are, respectively, the approximation error and the estimation error of the ERM procedure \eqref{eq:RNN_ERM}.
+The exponential dependence on $M$ and $T$ is an unavoidable artifact of the Gr\"{o}nwall lemma, and can be removed under appropriate stability assumptions \citep{HansonRaginskyRNN}. \fix{The next term is the worst-case, over $(\Sigma,\xi) \in \cF(M)$, expected error between $\sF_{\Sigma,\xi}B_{k-1}u$ (i.e., the response of the RNN $\sF_{\Sigma,\xi}$ to the polynomial input $B_{k-1}u$) and its $k$-jet.
+This term will only vanish with increasing $k$ if all the functions $\sF_{\Sigma,\xi}B_{k-1}u$ are entire.} The remaining two terms are, respectively, the approximation error and the estimation error of the ERM procedure \eqref{eq:RNN_ERM}.
 While the latter can be made arbitrarily small by increasing the size $N$ of the training set, the former is an intrinsic measure of the ability of recurrent neural nets to approximate output $k$-jets for a randomly chosen input.
 This minimal error value can be decreased by considering larger, more expressive nets; a quantitative analysis of this term is a promising direction for further work.
 Note also that, for a fixed $k$, we only need to collect input and output samples on an equispaced grid $\{0,T/k,2T/k, \ldots, T\}$.
 On the other hand, in many applications (e.g., medical or electronic system modeling), the input/output data are often available at non-uniformly spaced times $0 \le t_1 < t_2 < \ldots < t_k \le T$ that are not under the learner's control.
 Extending the approach of this paper to non-uniform (or even random) sampling of time instants is another interesting future direction.